canada-ca/cloud-guardrails-gcp/guardrails-validation/README.md

 # GC Cloud Guardrails Validation

-# Pre-Requisites
+## Pre-Requisites

 - Docker (If on Mac or Windows)
 - Linux Terminal
 - Access to a GCP Environment with the below permissions.

-## Permissions
 	- Cloud Asset Viewer
 	- Service Usage Consumer
 	- Cloud Storage Creator/Viewer

 ## Known Issues
 - If you are running a mac the Sed command will fail.
 In order to resolve this you can build a Docker container using the included Dockerfile.